III: 11, 155-159, LNM 88 (1969)

 MEYER, Paul-André

-Une nouvelle démonstration des théorèmes de section (General theory of processes)
+Une nouvelle démonstration des théorèmes de section (

 Comment: This is essentially the definitive proof, using a general section theorem instead of capacity theory